padenot/rant.js/README.md

 <noscript>Activez Javascript pour voir les commentaires</noscript>
 ```
 5. Profit

+# FAQ

+- This code is crappy.

+Yes, I know I should refactor, and it is somewhat planned, but I'm not a web
+developper, and someone once said « Release early, release ofter ».

+- A `json` file as backend, are you kidding me ?

+No, It works quite well for the low traffic my blog represents.
+I might change
+that to learn Redis, though.

+- I found a bug, what should I do ?

+Open a pull request, ping me on twitter, send me a mail, not all at once.

+- It doesn't do _that_ ?

+Yeah, suggestions welcome, patches too.

 # Dependencies
 You should have an `md5sum` binary somewhere in your path.